tensorturtle/cycarla/cycarla-backend/README.md

 At the installer, make sure to enable the bottom option "Add python.exe to PATH"

 [**2.
 Install Scoop**](https://scoop.sh/)

-## Ubuntu 22.04

-Ubuntu 22.04 comes with Python 3.10, so continue on to Installation.

 # Install & Run `cycarla-backend`